 How To Collect Social Security Benefits If You’re Under 65

-If you become unable to work because of physical or mental disability, you become eligible to collect social security benefits for disability insurance.
+If you become unable to work because of physical or mental disability, you become eligible to collect social security benefits.

 Social Security has two disability programs.